Jyou965/machine_learning_on_chain_analysis_price_prediction_btc/README.md

 ## Background

-In this project, we used three different machine learning models to identify key drivers of bitcoin prices and tested which model would yeild the most accurate results in predicting bitcoin prices.
+In this project, we used three different machine learning models to identify key drivers of bitcoin price and tested which model would yeild the most accurate results in predicting price.
 The models used were Perceptrons (Deep Learning), Random Forest Regressor (Ensemble Learning), and Lasso Regressor (Supervised Learning).

 We used the on-chain analysis framework provided by [Ark Invest](https://ark-invest.com/articles/analyst-research/bitcoin-buyer-and-seller/) (the Ark Framework).

 ![arkFramework](https://github.com/Jyou965/machine_learning_price_prediction_btc/blob/main/supporting_files/screenshots/ark%20framework.png)

-We started with 27 on-chain metrics from Glassnode.com as well as the Fear & Greed Index from alternative.me and narrowed down the dimensions to 12, with ten years of daily history since 2011.
+We started with 27 on-chain metrics from Glassnode as well as the Fear & Greed Index from alternative.me and narrowed down the dimensions to 12, with ten years of daily history since 2011.

 ---